Candle Care, Room Spray, Diffuser & Essential Oil Information

 Can I fix a candle that has tunnelled?

-Try the reset method I share here or check out step by step tunnelling fix instructions here.
+Try the reset method I share here, or read the full step-by-step tunnelling fix.

 Why is my candle smoking?

-Usually it means the wick is too long or it is in a draft.
+Usually it means the wick is too long or it's sitting in a draught.
 Trim to 5 mm and move it to a sheltered spot.

 How do I make my reed diffuser last longer?